Updated: May 8, 2025

 A work permit is the best course of action if you have a job offer in Sweden, while the EU Blue Card is also an option for highly skilled professionals.
 There’s also the family reunification visa, study permit, and freelancer visa available to those who qualify.

-Whether you are in search of permanent residency in a new country or affordable countries to move to that will offer you a high-quality of life experiencing new cultural differences at a lower cost of living abroad there are many countries outside of the European Union where you can live overseas and benefit from the exchange rate of the country’s currency to the American dollar.
+Whether you are in search of permanent residency in a new country or affordable countries to move to that will offer you a high-quality of life, there are many places outside of the European Union, too.
 Let’s take a look at the best countries for American expats around the rest of the world.

 Costa Rica